 - The approved documents will be sent back to the applicant.
 The applicant is responsible for securing all remaining signatures.

-- One fully signed copy in English and, if applicable, in the partner's language should be sent electronically to the Office of International Partnerships at email@example.com.
+- A scanned copy of the fully signed documents (including, if applicable, the version in the partner's language) should be sent electronically to the Office of International Partnerships at firstname.lastname@example.org.
+The applicant should keep the signed original copies on file in his or her unit.

 - Agreements that include taking IU students abroad for any duration of time must submit a separate proposal to the Office of Overseas Study and receive approval from the Overseas Study Advisory Committee.